tmoreton/trckfi/outstatic/content/posts/how-taxes-work-2024-guide.md

 💰 **Retirement Contributions:** Contributions to a SEP IRA, SIMPLE IRA, or solo 401(k) can be deductible.

 Given the complexity of tax rules and limitations for deductions, it's always wise to consult with a tax professional.
 They can help ensure you're maximizing your deductions while staying compliant with tax laws.
+Also you can check out [this quick article](/blog/self-employed-taxes-7-easy-strategies-for-success) where I cover self-employed tax strategies.

 [![track-expenses-for-tax-deducations](/images/home--18--E2Nz.png)](/features/transactions)